A Black couple says an appraiser lowballed them. So, they ‘whitewashed’ their home and say the value shot up.

 As for the Austins, they bought the four-bedroom, two-bath house in 2016 for $550,000 when it had 1,248 square feet.
 Before purchasing, they’d struggled to compete in a hot housing market.
 But the previous owners, keen on helping a Black couple achieve homeownership, sold them the place off market.

-Over the next two years, the Austins spent $400,000 to improve their new home, they say in their suit.
+Over the next two years, the Austins spent $400,000 to improve their new home, they say in their lawsuit.
 They installed new appliances and fixtures in the kitchen and bathrooms.
 They refinished the hardwood floors, replaced windows and painted the inside.

 In May 2018, a new appraisal concluded the house was worth $864,000, according to the lawsuit.